shallomkanyori/alx-backend-javascript/0x04-TypeScript/README.md

 ### Task 2.
 Extending the Teacher interface
 Write an interface named `Directors` that extends `Teacher`.
 It requires an attribute named `numberOfReports(number)`

+### Task 3.
+Printing Teachers
+Write a function `printTeacher`:
+	- It accepts two arguments `firstName` and `lastName`
+	- It returns the first letter of the `firstName` and the full `lastName`
+	- Example: printTeacher("John", "Doe") -> J. Doe
+Write an interface for the function named `printTeacherFunction`.